aws/fmeval/README.md

 * Classification - assigning a category, such as a label or score, to text based on its content.

 The library contains the following:
-* Implementation of popular metrics (eval algorithms) for evaluating LLMs across tasks, such as Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping.
+* Implementation of popular metrics (eval algorithms) such as Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping or evaluating LLMs across different tasks.
 * Implementation of ModelRunner interface.
 ModelRunner encapsulates the logic for invoking LLMs, exposing a predict method that greatly simplifies interactions with LLMs within eval algorithm code.
 The interface can be extended by the user for their LLMs.